 Arthas failed to learn from his earlier encounter with Tirion.
 At the start of his battle in Icecrown Citadel he freezes Tirion in a block of ice "To witness the end."
 At the end Arthas kills the raid at once, and proceeds to tell Tirion how his whole plan was to find the greatest champions of Azeroth and make them his new lieutenants.
 Too bad Tirion calls upon the Light to break out of his iceblock, then shatters Frostmourne with the Ashbringer, releasing the pissed off souls the Lich King had collected.

-Garrosh gives his own to Thrall just before the final battle:
+Garrosh later gives on to Thrall just before the final battle of the Siege of Orgrimmar:

 After his defeat, Garrosh gets a short but effective one from Thrall